TheTaylorLee/PSPortable/README.md

 # PSPortable

 Deploys a portable PowerShell package with often used modules.
 If you use this package, you will need to pay attention to the instructions under the fonts section.
+When updates are released, launching PSPortable will present a changelog and prompt to use update-console to update if desired.

 * *__To get started__*
   * Open an admin PowerShell prompt